 "I also have a gift for the child!"
 Xania cackled.

-Before anyone could stop her, Xania cast a powerful incantation that physically froze everyone to the spot excluding her.
-Although the people were physically frozen, their minds and other senses were still in perfect condition, and they gazed on in horror as Xania placed her hands on the Queen's swollen belly and began her "blessing."
+Before anyone could stop her, Xania cast a powerful incantation that physically froze everyone to the spot.
+However, the minds and senses of the crowd were perfectly active yet helpless as they gazed in horror as Xania placed her hands on the Queen's swollen belly and began her "blessing."